University lecture theatre

 Time for a career change

 Maturity allows us to reflect on decisions made earlier in our lives.
-During your younger years, you may not have had the confidence or the opportunity to go for the career you really wanted.
-But now, most students at Access Training Academies (who are mainly in their 30s) believe it's now or never.
-It's a case of 'Why not?' and 'If I don't do it now, am I going to have the chance again?'
+During your younger years, you may not have had the confidence or the opportunity to go for the career you really wanted but don't let that stop you now!
+Most students at Access Training Academies are in their 30s and couldn't be more pleased they have made the jump to learning a trade.

-So, if you're around 30 years old and you're considering learning a trade, is now the time?
-Here are 3 fundamental points for you to consider right now:
+So, if you're around 30 years old and considering learning a trade, here are 3 fundamental points for you to consider:

 The time to change may never be 100% clear, but one thing's for sure: time waits for no one.
 Your career decisions right now will dictate where you will be in 5-10 years from now, and the opportunities are out there; it all depends on whether you have the confidence to make a change.